rackerlabs/technical-blog/_posts/2020-05-01-create-alerts-for-long-running-backups-on-Azure.md

 ### Introduction

+Why should you set an alert for long-running server backups?

+DevOps and Azure admin engineers have many virtual machines to manage, routine tasks to perform, and troubleshooting efforts to undertake.
+You can't manually check every function on every VM, so you might miss unexpected behavior such as a long-running Azure backup, which can be serious.
+Automated alerts call problems to your attention.

 To make this topic easy to understand, I am dividing this into three parts.

 1. Enable **Backup Report**.
 2. Write a KQL query to check long-running server backups.
-3. Configure an alert (or create a signal) for long-running server backups.
+3. Configure an alert for long-running server backups.

 ### Enable Backup Report

-**Note**: This post assumes you already use Recovery Services vaults to back up your Azure infrastructure.
+**Note**: This post assumes you already use **Recovery Services** vaults to back up your Azure infrastructure.

 Use the following steps to enable an Azure Backup report:

 #### 1: Log into the portal

-Log into the Azure portal and click the **All services blade** to search for **Recovery Services vaults**.
+Log into the Azure portal, click the **All services blade**, and search for **Recovery Services vaults**.

 ![]({% asset_path 2020-05-01-create-alerts-for-long-running-backups-on-Azure/Picture1.png %})